-- 104. Instagram's user growth was driven by design and development changes to the Instagram platform that increased engagement at the expense of the health and well-being of Instagram's users-especially the children using the platform. - 105.
-For example, in August 2020, Instagram began hosting and recommending short videos to users, called Reels.
-102 Like TikTok, Instagram allows users to view an endless feed of Reels that are recommended and curated to users by Instagram's algorithm. - 106.
-Instagram has become the most popular photo sharing social media platform among children in the United States-approximately 72 percent of children aged 13-17 in the United States use Instagram.
-103 b.
+- 2012 to more than one billion monthly active users worldwide today, including approximately 160 million users in the United States.
+104 - 104.
+Instagram's user growth was driven by design and development changes to the Instagram platform that increased engagement at the expense of the health and well-being of Instagram's users-especially the children using the platform. - 105.
+For example, in August 2020, Instagram began hosting and recommending short videos to users, called Reels.105 Like TikTok, Instagram allows users to view an endless feed of Reels that are recommended and curated to users by Instagram's algorithm. - 106.
+Instagram has become the most popular photo sharing social media platform among children in the United States-approximately 72 percent of children aged 13-17 in the United States use Instagram.106 b.
 Meta Markets Its Platforms to Youth

-- 107. To maximize the revenue generated from relationships with advertisers, Meta has expended significant effort to attract youth, including teens and preteens, to its platforms, including designing features that appeal to them.
+107. To maximize the revenue generated from relationships with advertisers, Meta has expended significant effort to attract youth, including teens and preteens, to its platforms, including designing features that appeal to them.
 Meta also views teenagers as a way to attract other potential users, such as by using teenagers to recruit parents who want to participate in their children's lives as well as younger siblings who look to older siblings as models for which social media platforms to use and how to use them.
-104 - 108.
-Meta explicitly targets teenagers.
-An internal Instagram marketing plan reveals, Meta knows that "[i]f we lose the teen foothold in the U.S. we lose the pipeline" for growth.
-105 To ensure that did not happen, Meta's Instagram devoted almost all of its \$390 million annual marketing budget for 2018 to target teenagers.
-106 - 109.
-Meta also views preteens or "tweens" as a "valuable but untapped audience,"
+107